-This document includes common Microsoft terms associated with Azure Active Directory (or Azure AD) and provides a basis for understanding what they mean.
+This document includes common Microsoft terms associated with Entra ID (was Azure AD) and provides a basis for understanding what they mean.
 We welcome suggestions as to additional terms that should be added to this document.

 - What is a tenant?

-- What is an Azure AD domain or accepted domain?
+- What is an Entra ID domain or accepted domain?

-- What is the Azure AD Security Token Service (STS)?
+- What is the Entra ID Security Token Service (STS)?

 - What is Azure AD B2C?